 Teach Yourself Something New

-Another great way to pass the time is by learning something new.
+Another great way for fighting boredom and to pass the time is by learning something new.
 Download an app, enroll in an online course or enjoy a free digital audiobook on a topic you find interesting.
 There are so many fun and budget-friendly ways to learn a new language, try a new recipe, or unleash your inner creative with free courses on calligraphy, watercolor and more.

 Play with a Pet